 Nathaniel Rich’s “Odds Against Tomorrow” is a tale in the same tradition.
 Published more than 50 years later, it proves what a difference half a century can make.
 A much-touted eco-fiction, it, like “The Drowned World,” is about a meteorological anomaly, but one that’s far more plausible.
 It takes place, where else, but New York?

 Rich marries calamity with capital.
 Mitchell Zukor, a young math whiz, is an economic Cassandra, of sorts.
-His job at a futurist concern, housed in the Empire State Building, is to forecast a myriad hazards—everything from asteroid strike to biological warfare to solar storm to pestilence to cyberwarfare—so that businesses can inoculate themselves against them, should they come to pass.
-When the storm strikes, though, no one is prepared.
+His job at a futurist concern, housed in the Empire State Building, is to forecast a myriad hazards—everything from asteroid strike to biological warfare to pestilence to cyberwarfare—so that businesses can inoculate themselves against them, should they come to pass.
+But when the storm strikes, no one is prepared.
 But Zukor is better equipped to navigate it only because of a luxe purchase: a canoe.

 As in the “The Drowned World,” in this book too, the land becomes very, very hot before the deluge.
 The “whole Northeast was blanched; wilting.”
 There had been no rainfall, leading to a prolonged drought reminiscent of the Dust Bowl.
 The air was heavy with thick, black dust, forcing people to wear masks, now sold by bodegas.

-Unlike both Ballard and Wells, Rich holds man squarely responsible for this ecological mishap, blaming it on his insensate greed to build on grounds reserved for fauna and flora.
+Unlike both Ballard and Wells, however, Rich holds us squarely responsible for this ecological mishap, blaming it on the insensate greed of developers to build on grounds reserved for fauna and flora.
 In its aftermath, the state government decides to let the soggy, peripheral wastelands in Brooklyn to return to swampland as it once was before the colonizers arrived.

-Ballard gives a fatalistic shrug at a bleak future, asking man to become one with nature.
-Rich, on the other hand, calls for a distinct separation of spheres, urging us to co-exist with it as equal partners.
+With a fatalistic shrug at a bleak future, Ballard asks man to merge with nature.
+Rich calls for a separation of spheres, urging the two to co-exist as equal partners.